audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * (Linux) Audacity now supports interfacing with JACK, but this has not been tested, and has a number of known reliability and usability
     issues: patches to improve both will be welcomed

+ * (Linux) Custom FFmpeg Export dialogue does not respond to ENTER after clicking in the Formats or Codecs selector

 Also note the Windows installer will not replace 1.2.x installations, but will install alongside them.